 West Virginia legalized slots (VLTs) in 1994 at the state’s racetracks.
 Then in 1999, the first slots appeared at licensed WV racinos.
 The year 2001 saw another expansion of legal slots with the Limited Video Lottery Act, allowing slot machines at bars and restaurants.
 Online slots are also legal.

 The legislature passed the West Virginia Lottery Interactive Wagering Act in 2019.
 Since then, the lottery has been establishing the rules and regulations governing online casinos.
-The first online casinos with slots will launch in July.
+The first online casinos with slots launched in 2020.